gibranestrada/divvydose-ui-coding-challenge/README.md

 <img src="./src/assets/FilterByLabel.png" width="600">
 <img src="./src/assets/FilteredByBugLabel.png" width="600">

 Here we see a table with 4 headers (Title, All labels, Date opened, Link) and list of PRs.
 To filter by a specific label, you need to click on "All labels" header and a dropdown menu will appear.
 Select the desired label and it will only show you the PRs with the selected label.
+Under the link column a user can click on any link and it will open a new window and redirect them to the PR.

 # Test coverage